 The Yellowstone Club went bankrupt with all this lavish spending.
 In 2009, the

-bankrupt club was purchased by Sam Byrne of Mass. of CrossHarbor Capital, and things are back in the black
+bankrupt club was purchased by Sam Byrne from Mass., founder of CrossHarbor Capital, and things are back in the black

 At Yellowstone Club, Byrne immediately made the Club more family

 friendly - converting the Caviar Champagne Bar to a bagel and coffee cafe for

 example and creating a Kids Game Room in the Warren Miller Lodge.
 Yellowstone membership is on the rise and